kaho1156/banking-txn-monitoring/README.md

 - **Architecture:** Class-based Modular Design.

 ## 📈 Impact
-[cite_start]In my previous role, similar strategic process redesigns successfully **reduced case response time by 20%**.
+In my previous role, similar strategic process redesigns successfully **reduced case response time by 20%**.
 This project demonstrates the technical implementation of that efficiency gain.